cerebro1/testkube-actions/README.md

 - The first few lines of the file define a new PR, which triggers all of this.
 - Save the workflow file.
 With this, our basic setup is complete, and we can test.
 - All of this happens when a new PR is created which is defined in the first few lines of the file.
+- Run the test-workflow.yaml conf that has the k6 test defined in it on the kind clusteri.